The secure CJSM email is:

 Actions against the police

-Geeta has experience representing claimants regarding the police’s failure to investigate.
-She also has a particular interest in negligence and human rights claims against local authorities arising from their failures to perform their functions under the Children Act 1989 and related legislation.
+Drawing on her experience in diverse legal areas, Geeta is well placed to represent clients in negligence and human rights claims against local authorities arising from their failures to perform functions under the Children Act 1989 and related legislation.
+Geeta is able to advise on limitation, liability, quantum and litigation strategy in this complex and developing area of law.

 Public law & judicial review